B-UMMI/Metagenomics-in-the-diagnostic-laboratory-workshop/Nextflow_containers.md

  - *Containerized* - Integrations with container engines (such as Docker and Singularity) is supported out of the box.

- The creation of Nextflow pipelines was design for bioinformaticians familiar with programing, but its execution is for everyone.
+ The creation of Nextflow pipelines was design for bioinformataticsfamiliar with programing, but its execution is for everyone.

  ```